kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 **3. 1x Battle Stimulant**
 - Chance: 0.83%
 - If you get a Battle Stimulant on the Spire, you don't have to buy one from Larrim.
 This lets you spend those credits elsewhere, most notably buying an Adrenal Stamina as a Scoundrel from Zelka.

+**4. 1x Adrenal Stamina**
+- Chance: 0.83%
+- If you get an Adrenal Stamina and you're a Scoundrel, you never have to buy one from Zelka.
+You only buy Stamina from Zelka if you can afford it, which only happens with other random loot; getting a Stamina on Spire means you don't have to worry about it.

 Any other random loot can be sold to Larrim for extra credits that will go towards either an Adrenal Stamina from Zelka as a Scoundrel, or additional Life Support Packs on Korriban.